Situation Update, March 2025

 Gender-based violence: a scourge with devastating consequences

-Gender-based violence (GBV) has reached alarming proportions in the Central African Republic (CAR), driven by socio-cultural norms that are unfavorable to women and girls, despite the existence of policies and legislation on the matter.
-This situation is exacerbated by the ongoing crisis that has affected the country for several years.
-Violence against civilians and insecurity in localities outside urban centers continue to increase the vulnerability of several million people, including women, whose livelihoods are being eroded and whose access to food and basic services, including health care and water, is severely limited.
-2.8 million people - 46 per cent of the population – are so vulnerable in 2024 that humanitarian assistance alone is not sufficient to restore their well-being.
+Gender-based violence (GBV) has reached alarming levels in Central African Republic (CAR), fueled by sociocultural norms that disadvantage women and girls despite the existence of national policies and legal frameworks on the matter.
+This situation is also exacerbated by the crisis the country has been going through for several years.
+Violence against civilians and ongoing insecurity, particularly in areas outside urban centers, continue to increase the vulnerability of millions, especially women, whose livelihoods are deteriorating and whose access to food and essential services such as healthcare and clean water is drastically limited.
+In 2026, 2.3 million people - or 35 per cent of the population - are so vulnerable that humanitarian assistance alone will not suffice to restore their well-being.

-This is the challenging choice that many women sometimes have to make in CAR, in a context where access to livelihoods such as fields, as well as to basic services such as water and health care, is severely restricted by insecurity resulting from the conflict.
-The annual multi-sectoral humanitarian needs assessments indicated a feeling of insecurity for at least 25 per cent of surveyed households, showing risks for women and girls in accessing water, wood collection areas, and other distribution points.
-These locations are of critical importance for the daily survival of households, yet they particularly expose women and girls to high risks of GBV, including sexual violence, sexual exploitation and abuse, domestic violence, survival sex, forced marriage, and denial of resources, among others.
+This is the difficult choice many women in CAR are forced to make, in a context where access to livelihoods such as farmland, and to basic services such as water and healthcare, is severely restricted by insecurity linked to the conflict.
+The annual Multi-Sector Needs Assessment reports that the most dangerous places for women are firewood collection paths (66 per cent), water collection points (25 per cent), community spaces (19 per cent), paths to markets (18 per cent), and latrines or sanitation facilities (9 per cent).
+These various locations are essential to the daily survival of households, even though they expose women and girls to high risks of GBV including sexual violence, sexual exploitation and abuse, intimate partner violence, survival sex, forced marriage, and denial of access to resources.

 Getting on with life after displacement